Kazaz-Or/my-projects/README.md

 - [AVData-WebApp](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/projects/AVData-WebApp) Analysis & Visualisation of property data from a formatted CSV file that is uploaded by the user
 - [Brithday Reminder App Using React and WebDriverIO](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/projects/BirthdayReminderReactApp/brithday-reminder-app) A very small app created with React for learning purposes and experimenting with WDIO.
 - [Async Tasks with Celery](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/projects/AsyncTasks) Learning demo of how to handle background tasks with Celery.
+- [NodeJS Express App - NASA Project](https://github.com/Kazaz-Or/projects-and-scripts/tree/develop/projects/NASAProject) Scope of the project was leaning mostly towards the backend part.
+Frontend part was forked from another project and was added here just for the sake of adopting the MVC pattern.

 <h3>Scripts</h3>